 Data processing: Just like in [28], for all studies, we only considered genes found in at least 70% of arrays.
-Data were already normalized in the data repository, except for data from [5], to which we applied median normalization, exactly like in [29].
+Data were already normalized in the data repository, except for data from [53], to which we applied median normalization, exactly like in [29].

 Causal Genes: It was proven in [29] that there is a strong association between chromosomal aberrations and DEGs which shows that most of the DEGs located in the regions of frequent chromosomal aberrations are causal genes.
-We used the causal genes provided in [29] (Supplementary_Tables.xlsx).
+We used the causal genes provided in [29] (Dataset 2).

 Supplementary Table S1: Datasets included in the meta-analysis of gene expression microarray data for Bcell Knockout.